Bandar bin Abdulaziz Al Saud: Career and personal life

 Bandar's only official government position was as director general at the interior ministry.
 He was a businessman.
 His various business concerns included Tabuk Cement Co. and Riyadh Recreational Hotels Co.
-He was one of the founders of the Dar Al Maal Al Islami Trust which was initiated by Mohammed bin Faisal Al Saud, King Faisal's son, in 1981.
+He was one of the founders of the Dar Al Maal Al Islami Trust, which was initiated by Mohammed bin Faisal Al Saud, King Faisal's son, in 1981.

 Bandar married three times, and his spouses were Sumaya bint Abdul Rahman bin Muhammad bin Muammar, Munira bint Muhammad Al Majrur Al Jabour Al Subaie and Al Anoud bint Muhanna bin Abdul Rahman Al Muhanna Aba Al Khail.
 He had 23 children.
-His sons have served in both government and military posts.
-His son Faisal was previously deputy governor of Asir Province, and served as governor of Al-Qassim Region from 1992 to 2015 when he was appointed governor of Riyadh.
+His sons have been given both government and military posts.
+His son Faisal is a former deputy governor of Asir Province, and served as governor of Al-Qassim Region from 1992 to 2015 when he was appointed governor of Riyadh.
 Another son, Abdulaziz, was deputy chief of the Al Mukhabarat Al A'amah (Intelligence Presidency) until 5 October 2012 when he resigned from the post.
 Bandar's third son, Prince Khalid, served as the president of general intelligence, the governor of Riyadh Province, and a Lieutenant General and commander in the Royal Saudi Land Forces.
 A fourth son, Mansour, was a Royal Saudi Air Force (RSAF) officer who served as the commander of a McDonnell Douglas F-15 Eagle squadron at King Abdul-Aziz Air Base (Dhahran) in the early 1980s.
 His son Turki is also a military officer who has been serving as the commander of the Royal Saudi Air Force since 2018.
 One of his younger sons, Abdullah bin Bandar, has been minister of National Guard since December 2018.

-Bandar died in July 2019, reportedly at the age of 96.
+Bandar died in July 2019, reportedly aged 96.
 Funeral prayers were held in Great Mosque in Mecca on 29 July 2019.